stevedonovan/el/readme.md

 01
 ```
 This convention saves us from having to say `bin {band b011 b010}` when applying an output conversion.

+(These functions were retired in 5.4 in favour of operators, but `el` defines them if not found)

 Here we print out the bits of a byte: